This is the second article in my little series explaining the basics of Haskell.

 (+) :: Num a => a -> a -> a

-This means that + has type a -> a -> a, where a has to be a numeric type.
-So it’s a function that accepts two parameters of numeric type a and returns the result of the same type.
+has to be a numeric type.
+So it’s a function that accepts two parameters of numeric type a

 So you can see that complexity introduced in number types doesn’t come out of nowhere.
 It keeps the code typesafe, while still allowing huge flexibility.
 Types might seem complex, but this makes writing actual implementations a breeze.